MicrosoftDocs/fabric-docs/docs/real-time-intelligence/eventhouse-ingestion-overview.md

 ## Location of data

 The location of your data determines available methods for ingesting data into Eventhouse.
 Some sources have direct connectors to Eventhouse.
 Other connectors are available through [Eventstreams](get-data-eventstream.md).
-If your data is not in a supported source, you can use [programmatic connectors](data-connectors/data-connectors.md) to ingest data into Eventhouse.
+You can use [programmatic connectors](data-connectors/data-connectors.md) to ingest data into Eventhouse.
+Data can also be [ingested from OneLake](get-data-onelake.md) or directly consumed from a [OneLake shortcut](onelake-shortcuts.md) (with or without [acceleration](query-acceleration-overview.md)) as an external table.

 | Data source                               | Ingestion method                       | Considerations | Links                                                    |
 | ----------------------------------------- | -------------------------------------- | -------------- | -------------------------------------------------------- |